Blushing Therapy & Counselling

 Most people will blush from time to time, and it’s not usually a cause for concern.

-However, if you blush frequently it can have a significant negative impact and can lead to the person avoiding certain situations and interacting with other people.
+However, if you blush frequently it can have a significant negative impact and lead to the avoidance of certain situations or interacting with other people.

-If it has become a problem then consider making an appointment to come along for one of our Confidential initial Assessments where we can discuss the types of therapy available.
+If it has become a problem then consider making an appointment to come along for one of our free initial consultations where we can discuss the types of therapy available.

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

-Although our preferred form of mental health counselling for Blushing is Tranceformental CBT we also offer alternative Psychotherapies for those who might prefer a different approach.
+Although our preferred form of psychotherapy for erythrophobia is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.

 The consultation is free and lasts around 50 minutes.